 Asthma is the leading cause of chronic illness in children.
 It affects more than one of every 10 children in the U.S., and, for unknown reasons, it is steadily increasing.
 It can begin at any age, but most children have their first symptoms by age 5.

 What Makes a Child More Likely to Develop Asthma?

 There are many risk factors for developing childhood asthma.
 These include:

-- Presence of allergies
+- Presence of allergies -- food or environmental

 - Family history of asthma or allergies